jedarno/Modeling_random_never_increasing_function/README.md

-# Modeling uniformly never increasing function
+# Modeling random never increasing function

 ## Intro
 There is a counter that chooses a random number between 1 and 1000, and then chooses another random number between 1 and the previously chosen number and continues